3. Bicycle Riding Skills, Bike Safety, and CA Bicycle Laws–for Children, Teens, and Adults

 - If you have children or teens interested in mountain biking, take advantage of the Monterey Off Road Cycling Association / MORCA’s Take a Kid Mountain Biking Day, where they’ll receive safety instruction while having fun.
 (MORCA has regularly scheduled rides for a variety of abilities and is happy to help adults learn mountain biking safety as well.
 Their activities are included on Bicycling Monterey’s master calendar, or to focus on MORCA activities only, refer to the MORCA calendar at MORCAmtb.org.

 - Some families have gained a lot of experience by bicycle touring with children.
 Visit the Harrison Family AKA Pedouins, who visited Monterey County and authored A Pedouin Life: Stop and Smell the Artichokes.
 Another is The Family on Bikes website, which includes Tips on Bicycling with Children.

 - The American Academy of Pediatricians offers these myths and facts about children biking.

 - Companies that manufacture bikes and bike-related items for use with children typically address some safety questions on their sites (e.g., Burley “Child Trailers” FAQs.)

-- A parent asked me recently how I liked the Burley trailer I used when my daughter was young.
+- Personally, my son (older child) rode in a mounted seat.
+His sister (younger child) rode in a trailer.
+A parent asked me recently how I liked the Burley trailer I used with my daughter.
 I liked it a lot!
 There are also many new options available to parents today.
 One example: The Winther Kangaroo, with U.S. dealers available.